This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Lasvit Ajeto Glassworks

-A perfect way to learn everything about this century-old craft is to watch the process of glassmaking from start to finish during a guided tour of the Lasvit Ajeto Glassworks in the town of Lindava.
+A perfect way to learn everything about this century-old craft is to watch the process of glassmaking from start to finish on a guided tour of the Lasvit Ajeto Glassworks in the town of Lindava.

 After the tour, stop by the Glassmaker’s Pub to enjoy your meal while watching glassblowers create small shiny wonders.
 At the pub, you can also taste the glassmaker’s beer.